bshanae/in-the-shadows/README.md

 Remake of mobile game 'Shadowmatic'.
 The gameplay consists of rotating some shitty strange models to get a real object from their shadows.

+I used Unity HDRP for implementation of this project.

 ## Build

 Download the project.
 Open Unity (you need version 2020.3.9f1).